dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 sudo apt install fail2ban
 ```

-Let's start and install the startup at system startup:
+Let's start the service and configure it to start at system startup:

 ```
 sudo systemctl start fail2ban